mattbrock/spotilike/README.md

     python3 spotilike.py

-## Making available from Spotlight Search
+## Make available from Spotlight Search

 Create a file called _spotilike.command_ in a location indexed by Spotlight, e.g. _~/Documents_ or wherever else you like, with the following contents (replacing `PATH_TO_LOCATION_OF_COMMAND` with the location of _spotilike.command_, e.g. _/Users/bob/Documents_ or wherever you're putting it: